Danielement321/LLM4Beginner/README.md

 ## This repository contains
 1. A simple fully connected model with SwiGELU for generation.
 2. A simple Decoder-Only Transformer for generation, which can be seen as the simple FFN model with attention mechanism.
-3. Attention map visualization support for transformer-based models.
+3. Attention map visualization support for LLM and VIT.
 4. A Vision Transformer (VIT) for image classification.

 ## Install